AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_engine.md

 -	We really recommend basing your plug-in on the [stingray-plugin repository](https://github.com/AutodeskGames/stingray-plugin).
 It's already set up with everything you'll need to compile your code to a *.dll* using Visual Studio 2015, which will make it way easier for you to get started.

 -	You'll need the SDK header files.
-You can find them under `stingray_sdk` in the example repository, or under `plugin_sdk` in your Stingray installation folder.
+You can find them under `stingray_sdk` in the example repository, or under `plugin_sdk` in your {{ProductName}} installation folder.
 (If you use the [stingray-plugin repository](https://github.com/AutodeskGames/stingray-plugin) repo, it'll fetch these headers for you automatically so you won't have to worry about it.)

 -	The [reference documentation](../engine_c/index.html) contains a browsable companion to the APIs defined in the SDK header files.